-Solid pricing strategy is the key lever to any successful (retail) business.
+A solid pricing strategy is a key lever to any successful (retail) business.

 Currently, the retail pricing models are still set somewhere between

-a) EDLP (Every Day Low Price) that Walmart introduced in already distant 1990s
+a) EDLP (Every Day Low Price) that Walmart introduced in the already distant 1990s

 – Opening Price Points -> marked by limited assortment, limited stock, and rapid rotation